wolvi-lataniere/morpheus-serial/doc/blog.md

 This project is perfect for battery operation because *eInk display retains the display without power*, which allows us to power down the system entirely to save battery.

 ## Bill of materials

-To reproduce this project, you will need:
+To reproduce this project, you will need some hardware:
 - A Raspberry Pi compatible SBC,
 - A SD card,
 - A [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) micro-controller board,